Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Through all of this attention, one thing seemed to be very clear.
 Christ Hughes loves horse racing.
 Ever since he was a child, he can remember watching the races with his Dad and even learned how to ride a horse so he could become a jockey.

-Even though he never reached the level of being a jockey, ITV saw this huge interest and took a gamble by inviting him to be a presenter for big events (like the Cheltenham Festival and the Royal Ascot).
+Even though he never reached the level of being a jockey, ITV saw this huge interest and took a gamble by inviting him to be a presenter for significant events (like the Cheltenham Festival and the Royal Ascot).

-He instantly became a classic presenter and fans grew to love him more as he proved that he deserved his position.
+He instantly became a classic presenter, and fans grew to love him more as he proved that he deserved his position.

 Oli Bell

-Finding someone who is a naturally talented commentator is incredibly hard, but Oli Bell is definitely a natural.
+Finding someone who is a naturally talented commentator is incredibly hard, but Oli Bell is a natural.

 With his charisma and friendliness rising him above the rest, it was only a matter of time until his talents were put to use.
-Knowing his keen interest in horse racing, he was hired to be a presenter at a wide variety of different horse racing events.
+Knowing his keen interest in horse racing, he was hired to be a presenter at a wide variety of horse racing events.

 Ed Chamberlain